metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_log_collector_v1_manifest.md

 page_title: "k8s_operator_tigera_io_log_collector_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "operator.tigera.io"
 description: |-
   LogCollector installs the components required for Tigera flow and DNS log collection.
-At most one instanceof this resource is supported.
+At most one instance of this resource is supported.
 It must be named 'tigera-secure'.
-When created, this installs fluentd on all nodesconfigured to collect Tigera log data and export it to Tigera's Elasticsearch cluster as well as any additionally configured destinations.
+When created, this installs fluentd on all nodes configured to collect Tigera log data and export it to Tigera's Elasticsearch cluster as well as any additionally configured destinations.
 ---

 # k8s_operator_tigera_io_log_collector_v1_manifest (Data Source)

 LogCollector installs the components required for Tigera flow and DNS log collection.
-At most one instanceof this resource is supported.
+At most one instance of this resource is supported.
 It must be named 'tigera-secure'.
-When created, this installs fluentd on all nodesconfigured to collect Tigera log data and export it to Tigera's Elasticsearch cluster as well as any additionally configured destinations.
+When created, this installs fluentd on all nodes configured to collect Tigera log data and export it to Tigera's Elasticsearch cluster as well as any additionally configured destinations.

 ## Example Usage